blaze-slider/blaze-slider/website/docs/intro.md

 ## The Problem

 Existing slider libraries are not designed with performance in mind.
-They block the main thread for a long time when initializing a slider which results in poor UX and poor [FID](https://web.dev/fid/) metric for your website.
+They block the main thread for a long time when initializing a slider which results in poor UX and poor [FID](https://web.dev/fid/) metrics for your website.

 They also create layout shifts that negatively impact the UX and [CLS](https://web.dev/cls/) metric of your website.
 These libraries don't provide any idiomatic way to reduce the layout shifts.